pkarsy/CC1101_RF/README.md

 If however you prefer to code:

 * Even some seemingly innocent changes in register CC1101 settings can break the library.
-It is recommended to use a target with debugging support.
+It is recommended to use a target with debugging support :
-A very good is a blackmagic probe(or clone) with a STM32 BluePill + vscode + platformio IDE.
+  * A very good is a blackmagic probe(or clone) with a STM32 BluePill + vscode + platformio IDE.
-A ST-link v2 (or clone) can also be used.
+  * A ST-link v2 (or clone) can also be used.

 * there is a var CC1101_DEBUG which can be enabled by editing the CC1101_RF.cpp file or preferably in platformio.ini
 * even if you can find multiple things to fix-improve, please focus on one each time.